leemunroe/blog/_drafts/research.markdown

 **Recruiting nonusers.** How do you recruit users that aren’t already users?
 Good question.
 This is still something I struggle with.
 If I’m looking to test a nonuser specific feature or flow e.g. sign up and onboarding, I’ll look to the likes of social media, relevant forums, Craigslist or [UserTesting.com](http://www.usertesting.com/) I’ve found do a decent job of this.

+**Screening participants.** If you're not already using Intercom, or not tracking the traits you need in order to segment out the persona you want, consider using [Ethnio](https://ethn.io/).
+Ethnio is a screener that can be a pop-up on your site, or accessed through a direct link.

 What do you think of this workflow?
 What do you use for rapid user research?